jttn90/gpm-eventvwr/README.md

   <img src="https://github.com/user-attachments/assets/c29ac1ac-86ee-425c-b89e-e57088b6dd88" height="80%" width="80%" alt="observing logs in event viewer"/>
 </p>
 <p>
 We can see our 5 failed logon attempts in a row.
-Afterwards, we unlocked the account and was then able to logon again as a regular user.
+Afterwards, we can unlock the account and then logon again as a regular user.
 </p>